devsecopstrainer/dev-ops/docker.md

  - Docker Registry : It is a storage distribution system for docker images, where you can store the images in both public and private modes.
  	- Ex: Docker Hub, ECR

- - Dockerfile: It is a file that describes the steps to create an image quickly.

 Docker Installation:
 ============================